 Attendance and active participation at all face-to-face class sessions and significant activity in eLearn each week is expected.
-In the event an absence is necessary, students are encouraged to inform the instructor via email and/or the Adult Professional Studies front desk by telephone prior to an absence.
+In the event an absence is necessary, students are encouraged to inform the instructor via email or phone.

 Attendance is defined as: